Hamz-a/hamz-a.github.io/_posts/2024-03-04-Security-assessing-grpc-and-grpcweb-services.md

 >
 > So in general it goes "marker" "4 bytes denoting length" "X bytes of data / trailer", and repeat.

-A simplified visual representation looks as follow:
+A simplified visual representation looks as follows:
 ![grpc_web_protocol][grpc_web_protocol]

 Implementing the above logic is straightforward in Python: